Mike-Vilms/accounting-fundamentals/Financial_Statements/Balance-Sheet.md

   - The remainder is reported as contributed (or paid-in) capital in excess of par or stated value (also called **additional paid-in capital**)
   - When combined, these accounts reflect the amounts paid in by shareholders for financing business activities
 - **```"Treasury Stock" or "Buybacks"```**
+  - **Treasury stock (or buybacks)** are the shares of a company’s stock reacquired after having been previously issued and fully paid for.
+  - Acquisition of treasury stock by a company reduces both assets and shareholders’ equity
+  - Consistent with this transaction, treasury stock is not an asset, it is a contra-equity account (negative equity).
+Treasury stock is typically recorded at cost, and the most common method of presentation is to deduct treasury stock cost from the total of shareholders’ equity.
+When companies record treasury stock at par, they typically report it as a contra to (reduction of ) its related class of stock. [???]
   - *Treasury Stock*: https://www.youtube.com/watch?v=MusfMph9xEQ
 #### 3.1.1 Preffered Stock
 - **Preferred stock** is a special class of stock possessing preferences or features not enjoyed by common stock.
 The more typical features attached to preferred stock include: